emilybache/sbt-texttest/README.md

 SBT plugin for TextTest
 =======================

 Use this plugin in your sbt project to run your texttests.
+For more information about texttest see http://texttest.org.
+For more information about sbt see http://www.scala-sbt.org/.

 There is a sample project that uses this plugin under src/it/texttest/myapp.
 Documentation is available in sbt: